 - Interest rate risk

 - Nature of investment instruments

 - Nature of industry in which the company is operating

 - Creditworthiness of the issuer

 - Maturity period or length of investment

 - > Terms of lending

 - National and International factors

-- > Natural calamities etc.
+- Natural calamities etc.

-Q25.
-Differences between unique risk and market risk.
+Q23.
+State the Differences between unique risk and market risk.